9 The first among many

 "I don't just fight monsters," he said, pointing at the pile of nekkers, their bodies bent and broken.
 "I exterminate them.
 Does that make me irrational?
 Maybe.
 But you can't deny the thrill of battle either.
 When a ghoul is about to bite your jugular off and you manage to dodge and strike it down, it's a rush like no other.
 Admit it!"

-Geralt thought about it for a moment, but ultimately he had to partially agree with Atram.
-"You have to understand that I was literally bred for this purpose.
-Even if i were to quit and leave it all behind, i wouldn't know what to do with my life.
-Killing monsters and lifting curses is all i know.
-It's not just a job, it's who i am.
-But i do see your point.
+Geralt pondered for a moment, but ultimately, he found himself partially agreeing with Atram.
+"You have to understand, I was literally bred for this purpose.
+Even if I were to quit and leave it all behind, I wouldn't know what to do with my life.
+Killing monsters and lifting curses is all I know.
+It's not just a job, it's who I am.
+But I do see your point.
 The calm before the storm, the silence before a successful hunt, and the battle that ensues are all exhilarating moments."

 "There you go!
 You a-"